katholt/RedDog/README.txt

-            add 'check_reads_mapped' variable for multiple replicon runs (DE) V0.4.5.1    fix for replicon statistics generation for pangenome runs (DE) V0.4.5.1.1  fix for all statistics generation when no reads map (DE) V0.4.5.2    early check that replicons all have unique names (DE) splitting of getRepAlleleMatrix to improve performance (DE) includes sequence list generation (start of .info file)
+            add 'check_reads_mapped' variable for multiple replicon runs (DE) V0.4.5.1    fix for replicon statistics generation for pangenome runs (DE) V0.4.5.1.1  fix for all statistics generation when no reads map (DE) V0.4.5.2    check that replicons all have unique names (DE) check that output and out_merge_target folders are different (DE) check that output folder is not empty string (DE) splitting of getRepAlleleMatrix to improve performance (DE) includes sequence list generation (start of .info file)